tarun91vas/go-webapp/README.md

 ## Go web application template (WIP)
-A web MVC application in go.
+A web MVC application in Go.
 Design of a task managment application. [gb tool](https://getgb.io/) is used to structure the project.

 ## Run